 We recorded the head position $\bh$ and orientation $\Ch$, controller position $\bc$ and orientation $\Cc$, projected point $\bq$, and timestamp $t$, for each mid-air stroke point $\bp = \bc$.
-In general, we will refer to a task target curve by $\CX$, $\CP^S$ and $\CP^M$ as the mid-air strokes executed, and $\CQ^S$ and $\CQ^M$, the corresponding curves created using spraycan and mimicry projection, respectively.
-We drop the superscript when the projection method used is not relevant, referring to a mid-air stroke as $\CP$ and its projected curve as $\CQ$.
+We refer to a target curve as $\CX$, a mid-air stroke as $\CP$, and a projected curve as $\CQ$.